jdittrich/userNeedResearchBook/text/allURBook.md

 When you create groups of data it is good to know if the theme of the group is more or less general or only concerns one participant.

-Thus you should supply your each datapoint (=line in the transcript) with a participant code.
+Thus, you should supply your each datapoint (=line in the transcript) with a participant code.
 A participant code works like a pseudonym: The user is not identifiable by his/her real name, but by a stand-in for the name.
 I use neutral number codes: The first person I did a research session with is P1, the second is P2 etc.